 Step 3: Export to the database or as scripts

-Note: Before clicking "OK", you need to restart the SQL Server service.
+Note: To resolve the issue, you need to restart the SQL Server service after clicking "OK".

-DBCC CHECKDB is the common choice for users to repair their database in SQL Server.
-However, it is not the only choice.
-If DBCC CHECKDB fails to work or you don't want to use the repair option - REPAIR_ALLOW_DATA_LOSS, you can use Qiling MS SQL Recovery to repair your database as alternative choice.
+DBCC CHECKDB is the typical choice for users to repair their SQL Server database.
+However, if it fails or you prefer not to use its repair option, REPAIR_ALLOW_DATA_LOSS, Qiling MS SQL Recovery can be used as an alternative to repair the database.